 Maltese Archipelago, Malta

-On Ferryhopper you will find lots of useful information about Gozo, its beaches, must-see sights, gastronomic delights, and ferries to the Maltese Island.
-Check out all available routes and find out how to get to the island of Gozo from Malta and book ferry tickets online.
+On Ferryhopper you will find lots of useful information about Gozo, its beaches, must-see sights, gastronomic delights, and ferries to the Maltese island.
+Check out all available routes, find out how to get to the island of Gozo from Malta and book ferry tickets online.

 The magnificent citadel of Victoria on the island of Gozo, Malta